solo-io/bumblebee/spec/README.md

 | Term                               | Definition                                       |
 |------------------------------------|--------------------------------------------------|
-| eBPF Module                        | The distributable, loadable, and executable unit of code in WebAssembly.
+| eBPF Module                        | The distributable, loadable, and executable unit of code that can run as sandbox programs in Linux Kernel.
 | eBPF Image Specification           | The specification for storing eBPF modules as container images.